bxparks/AUnit/tools/README.md

 1) Supports 3 modes: verify (`--verify`), upload (`--upload`), and test (`--test`).
-2) Multiple `*.ino` files can be given, and the Arduino Commandline binary will be executed for each sketch.
+2) Multiple `*.ino` files can be given, and the Arduino Commandline binary will be executed for each sketch in sequence.
 3) A directory can be given and the script will infer the corresponding `*.ino` file under that directory.
-4) Board aliases can be defined in a user-defined dotfile (e.g.
-`$HOME/.build_arduino_config`) which maps a short alias (e.g. "nano") to the longer board spec used by the arduino binary (e.g.
+4) Board aliases can be defined in a user-defined dotfile (`$HOME/.build_arduino_config`) which maps a short alias (e.g. "nano") to the longer board spec used by the arduino binary (e.g.
 "arduino:avr:nano:cpu=atmega328old").
 5) The script can monitor the serial output of the board immediately after